Certificate of Appropriateness (COA)

 - The applicant obtains a COA application form, completes it, attaches supplemental materials as applicable, and submits it and the application fee by mail or in person to the Development Services Customer Service Center.

 - Staff typically will visit the property as part of the review process.
-Members of the COA Committee visit the property as part of their review.
+Members of the COA Committee also visit the property as part of their review.

 |Required for Submittal|